awesome-llm-papers/awesome-llm-papers.github.io/_publications/narayan2021planning.markdown

 layout: publication
 title: Planning With Learned Entity Prompts For Abstractive Summarization
 authors: Shashi Narayan et al.
-conference: Arxiv
+conference: Transactions of the Association for Computational Linguistics
 year: 2021
-citations: 30
+citations: 31
 bibkey: narayan2021planning
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2104.07606'}]
-tags: [Training Techniques, Transformer, Model Architecture, Prompting]
+tags: [Transformer, Training Techniques, Prompting, Model Architecture]
 ---
 We introduce a simple but flexible mechanism to learn an intermediate plan to ground the generation of abstractive summaries.
 Specifically, we prepend (or